Instant film: Fujifilm

 Fujifilm makes pack film for their passport camera systems, and had been available outside Japan since the mid-1980s.
 No legal issues arose with Fuji's peel apart instant films as Polaroid's patents had expired.
 While very popular in Australia as a cheaper alternative to Polaroid, it was generally not too well known elsewhere due to Polaroid's dominance in most countries.
 In 2000, Fuji decided to change the way they manufacture pack film, making the entire pack out of plastic instead of a metal and plastic combination.
 Fujifilm announced at PMA 2003 that pack film would be made available to the North American market.

 With the discontinuation of Polaroid instant film in 2008, Fuji started to export more of their instant film products to overseas markets, starting with making an increased variety of pack films available.
 In November 2008 the Instax Wide format was available in the US with the Instax 200 camera.
 Instax mini series of cameras and films became available in the US during the second half of 2009, with the mini 7s, also an updated Instax 210 replaced the Instax 200.
 Fujifilm's FP-100b45 was announced in Sept of 2009 for the US market.
 The FP-3000b45 arrived in the North American market in Jan 2011, after Fujifilm Japan stopped manufacturing FP-100b, but was discontinued in 2012.
 In late 2012 Fujifilm discontinued FP-3000B, followed by the discontinuation of FP-100C in spring 2016.
 In April 2017 Fujifilm announced the Instax SQUARE 1:1 format and compatible Instax SQ10 camera.
-Many major large format photographers use polaroids to examine what their film will develop into before shooting on film.